The AG Rating

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the lower-division bachelor's/associate's degree category for courses taken on meteorology in this rating.
+The American Council on Education recommends that semester hour credits be awarded in the lower-division bachelor's/associates degree category for courses taken on meteorology in this rating.